EBIBioSamples/read_docs/docs/submit/metadata-model.rst

 - collection date
 - geographic location (country and/or sea).

 Partners should submit rich metadata where possible as this will enable discovery and reuse of registered samples.
-BioSamples allows submitters to add as many custom metadata attributes as desired.
+Submitters may add add as many custom metadata attributes as desired, which will be indexed and searchable in BioSamples.

 Sample Checklists
 -----------------
 To increase standardisation and ensure that each sample is registered with at least a minimum amount of metadata, ENA provides GSC-based `Sample Checklists <https://www.ebi.ac.uk/ena/browser/checklists>`_.
 These provide a set of minimal attributes which you should provide for a given sample.
-BioSamples does not validate against these checklists.

 .. note:: Registering a BioSample with an ENA checklist is a requirement for submitting data related to this sample to ENA.